CatarinaGamboa/liquidjava/liquidjava-umbrella/liquidjava-verifier/separation_logic_playground.md

     //                                     *  (head_value.next == sep.nil)
     //                                     && (list_value.head == headNode))
     // ?
-    // One one hand it will mean that there are many variables in context corresponding to head_node, list, list_value, node_value and so on, on the other hand then it does not make sense to introduce isList at all.
+    // One one hand it will mean that there are many variables in context corresponding to
+    //head_node, list, list_value, node_value and so on, on the other hand then it does not make sense to introduce isList at all.
     // Answer: Probably no, as there are more ways to obtain a list.

     //HeapRefinement is connected with context via separating conjunction instead of usual conjunction